-Pfeffernusse cookies are a spicy and fragrant cookie perfect for Christmas.
-The essential ingredient is, in my opinion, the black pepper, which combines with the rest of the spices - and the molasses - for a truly unique taste.
-It may look like a lot of spices when you're baking these up, but the combination is, I promise, perfect.
+Pfeffernusse cookies are a spicy, fragrant cookie perfect for Christmas.
+The essential ingredient is, surprisingly, the black pepper, which combines with the rest of the spices and the molasses for a truly unique taste.
+It may look like a lot of spices when you're baking these up, but the combination is, we promise, perfect.
 And, since they are vegan, you can feel extra good about treating yourself and the environment well for the holidays when you make your vegan Christmas cookies.

 - 2 1/4 cups flour

 - 1/4 teaspoon baking soda

 - 1/2 teaspoon ground allspice

 - Egg replacer for 1 egg (I like Ener-g or Bob's Red Mill brand)

 Preheat the oven to 350 F. Lightly grease two baking sheets.